learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Unity/Unity2D_Tutorial_2D_Physics_For_PONG.md

 ![](Unity2D_Physics_Images/welcome-colliders.png)

 Then, navigate to the right hand side of the screen and select "Add Component".
-Search for "collider" and then, select "Box Collider 2D".
+Search for "collider" and then, select "BoxCollider2D".
+BoxCollider2D is a component in Unity that defines a box-shaped collider for 2D physics interactions.
+It is used to define the shape of an object's collider in a 2D game.
+Colliders are used to detect collisions with other objects and respond accordingly based on the physics properties assigned to them.
+We typically use BoxCollider2D whenever we use rectangles and squares.

 From here, you should see your objects highlighted in a different color.
 This represents the hitbox of your sprites.
 This means that other sprites with a hitbox will recognize this hitbox, and react accordingly.